meerzulee/better-call-gpt/Readme.md

 - Click to Start Call button to start a new session.
 - Ask about news, weather, or anything else it will use `tavily_search` to get the information.
 - If you ask to remember something, it will store the information in the memory.
+For example, "remember my name"
-- To load the memory, you can say "retrieve my memory".
+- To load the memory, you can say "retrieve memory".
 - To see the event logs, you can click the "Event Logs" button.

 ---